Pediatricians understand the many factors that affect the growth and development of children

 Research shows that children who see the same pediatrician at visits have better health in the long run.
 Children grow and develop rapidly and getting to know your child and family can help.

 It’s especially important to see the same pediatrician if your child has a chronic condition, such as asthma, ADHD, high blood pressure or diabetes.
-Patients who see the same pediatrician for chronic conditions have better control of the condition than patients who see different pediatricians at their visits.
+Patients who see the same pediatrician for their adhd treatment have better control of the condition than patients who see different pediatricians at their visits.

 Another plus for parents—you don’t have to tell your child’s story to each new face you see.
 Your child’s pediatrician can help you navigate through a sometimes complex health system to ensure your child gets the care they need and can often limit the need to refer to other specialists.